Have questions about how alimony works in Florida? We cover everything you need to know about alimony in FL here.

 If your Florida divorce was finalized after January 1, 2019, then alimony payments are not tax-deductible for paying spouses and are also not taxable income for supported spouses.

-If a spouse qualifies to receive alimony, a judge will determine the amount, duration, and type of alimony based on several factors.
+If a spouse qualifies to receive alimony, a judge will determine the amount, duration, and type of alimony based on several factors laid out in Florida’s alimony laws.
+The key issue that qualifies someone for alimony in FL, though, is the need for financial support.

 While there isn’t a minimum requirement mandating a specific length of marriage to receive alimony awards, the courts will consider the length of marriage when determining the type, duration, and amount of alimony.